Habitats of the Indiana Dunes: Lake Michigan

-Bog/fen
+Bog and fen

 These two types of wetlands are easily confused.
 A bog is usually the result of a glacial depression, which creates and enclosed drainage system.
 There will usually be a floating mat of peat moss.
 On this mat, there will be low heath shrubs.
 If the bog is old, larger trees will be supported.
-Pihnook Bog in LaPorte is open to ranger guided tours by the national park.
+Pinhook Bog in LaPorte is open to ranger guided tours by the national park.
 A fen is another wetland form, which is created by a seep from below.
 The fen is affected by the calcium included in the seepage.
 It is usually associated with glacial moraines.
 Vegetation can be either herbaceous plants or heavily forested.
 The best known fen in the dunes is mistakenly called Cowles Bog, rather than more appropriately, Cowles Fen.
 Some key identifiers of a bog or fen community include the pitcher plant, swamp sparrow, and Ohio goldenrod.

 Forest

 The dunes include three distinct types of forests.
 Forests are dominated by mature trees that have nearly a closed canopy during the summer season.
 In the dunes, there are upland forest, floodplain forest, and flatwoods forests.
 Upland forests would be visible at Pinhook Bog, in the Hobart Prairie Grove in Hobart along U.S. 20 in Porter County.
 The best example of a floodplain forest would be along the Calumet Trail, accessible from the Bailly/Chellberg Historic area parking lot.
 Some key identifiers of a forest community include the red-eyed vireo, ovenbird, and large-flowered trillium.